Azure/fleet/docs/troubleshooting/clusterResourcePlacementAvailable.md

 Therefore, there might be something wrong with the deployment manifest.

 #### Resolution:
-In this scenario, a viable solution is to rectify the deployment manifest by verifying that all fields are accurately specified.
+In this scenario, a viable solution is to take a look at the deployment in the member cluster, as this may clearly indicate that the root cause of the issue is a bad image name.
+Once the issue has been identified, you can then proceed to rectify the deployment manifest and update it accordingly.
-After fixing the resource manifest and updating it, it's essential to delete the CRP and then reapply or recreate it.
-This step ensures that the changes made to the resource manifest are properly reflected in the CRP configuration.
+After fixing the resource manifest and updating it, the CRP will automatically propagate the corrected resource to the member cluster.

 For all other scenarios, it's crucial to confirm that the propagated resource is configured correctly.
 Additionally, ensure that the selected cluster possesses sufficient available capacity to accommodate the new resources.